 Thanos: Does mighty Galactus know that our chances of outrunning this disturbance are minimal?

 Galactus: Does annoying Thanos have an alternative course of actions to suggest?

 - Doctor Doom does this all the time to the point where it's almost a catchphrase, up there with "DOOM!" and "RIIICHAAAARRRDDSS!!!"

-- Dr. Evil and his "Zip it"/"Shhh" Overly Long Gags is close.
-He's also done it straight a few times when Number 2 was trying to be reasonable with him.
+- Austin Powers: Dr. Evil and his "Zip it"/"Shhh" Overly Long Gags is close.
+He's also done it straight a few times when Number Two was trying to be reasonable with him.

 - Bananas (1971):

 Esposito: From this day on, the official language of San Marcos will be Swedish.
 Silence!
 In addition to that, all citizens will be required to change their underwear every half-hour.
 Underwear will be worn on the outside so we can check.
 Furthermore, all children under 16 years old are now...
 16 years old!